 The 3 Kinds of POS Skims

-- POS swaps; a more advanced skim happens when criminals pose as POS technicians, enter a retail establishment and swap out the existing POS terminals with clones that allow the criminal remote access to the device.
+A more advanced skim happens when criminals pose as POS technicians, enter a retail establishment and swap out the existing POS terminals with clones that allow the criminal remote access to the device.
 Thieves can completely replace a merchant’s point of sale terminal with a device that is rigged to record or divert card data wirelessly, or simply store the data until the criminal comes back and removes it.

 PCI Security Standards Council

 PCI constantly updates a series of recommendations for the prevention of skimming scams.
 “Skimming is becoming a widespread problem.
-These are guidelines for what retailers should be looking at with their reader devices”, says Bob Russo, general manager of the PCI SSC.
+These are guidelines for what retailers should be looking at with their reader devices,” says Bob Russo, former general manager of the PCI SSC.
 “We discuss different techniques for protecting those point-of-sale devices.”

 The PCI Council’s “Skimming Prevention: Best Practices for Merchants” guidelines include a risk assessment questionnaire and self-evaluation forms to gauge susceptibility to these types of attacks and to determine where they need to shore up their defenses.
-The guidelines cover how to educate and protect employees who handle the point of sale devices from being targeted, as well as ways to prevent and deter compromise of those devices.
-They also detail how to identify a rigged reader and what to do about it, and how physical location of the devices and stores can raise risk.
+The guidelines cover how to educate and protect employees who handle the point of sale devices from being targeted, as well as ways to prevent and deter the compromise of those devices.
+They also detail how to identify a rigged reader and what to do about it, and how the physical location of the devices and stores can raise the risk.

 How to Protect Yourself

-- Scrutinize the ATM: This means every ATM, even ones from your bank.
+Regularly scrutinize your ATM.
+This means every ATM, even ones from your bank.
 You also want to check any of the card sliders like ones at gas stations, etc, especially if you’re using your debit card.
 If the scanner does not match the color and style of the machine, it might be a skimmer.
 You should also “shake” the card scanner to see if it feels like there’s something attached to the card reader on the ATM.

-- Cover the keypad when entering your PIN: In order to access your bank accounts, thieves need to have your card number and your PIN.
+Cover the keypad when entering your PIN.
+In order to access your bank accounts, thieves need to have your card number and your PIN.
 By covering the keypad, you prevent cameras and onlookers from seeing your PIN.